Account Executive, Learfield Sports at The University of Rhode Island, Master's in Leadership Studies with a specialization in Sports Leadership

 Jonathan is returning to Marquette to complete his degree, and will continue to serve as an officer in the United States Army Reserve.
 His goal is to find civilian work focused on providing leadership training to children that need mentorship or guidance.
 “I have always enjoyed working with children and would like to use my leadership experience and knowledge to help children become effective members of their local community,” he says.

-Master in Leadership Studies with a Sports Leadership Specialization
+Reservation & Event Services Operations Manager - Carroll University, Master's in Leadership Studies with a Sports Leadership Specialization '13

 When Sidny heard about Marquette’s graduate program in Leadership Studies with a Sports Leadership specialization, she decided to continue her education to gain knowledge on how to become an effective leader in the sports industry.
 She was drawn to Marquette for their reputation of excellence in education.
 “I knew the education I would receive at Marquette would not only contribute to my current position, but help to prepare me professionally for any future positions I may hold,” says Sidny.